mikeyin97/online_marketplace/README.md

 Hello!
 My name is Michael and this is my backend mockup of a online marketplace API.
 This app was built using the Express framework for node.js, leveraging mongoDB as my database, mocha and chai for my testing, and passport-local with bcrypt hashing for authentication.

 This app allows you to make requests to a shop database, that stores information about products, such as their title, price, and inventory.
-You can add new products, remove products, purchase products, etc. This app also allows you to add to a cart, which you can queue up products you want to buy.
+You can add new products, remove products, purchase products, etc. If you are logged in, this app also allows you to use a cart feature, which you can queue up products you want to buy.
 By completing your purchase, these items are removed from the shop, and your purchase price and items are displayed.

 ## Table of Contents